Pinelab-studio/pinelab-vendure-plugins/packages/vendure-plugin-primary-collection/README.md

 Primary collections can be selected in the Admin UI's product detail view.

+This Plugin also exports `PrimaryCollectionHelperService` which can be used to assign `primaryCollection`'s to products without existing values by running `PrimaryCollectionHelperService.setPrimaryCollectionForAllProducts`.

 ## Getting started

 Add the plugin to your `vendure-config.ts`: